How to Make NORA Tea for Pregnancy

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-NORA tea is made from a powerful blend of herbs that many midwives recommend during pregnancy.
-It has incredible nutrition, and you can easily make it yourself!
+NORA tea is made from a powerful blend of herbs that is often recommended during pregnancy.
+It has incredible nutrition and a unique herbal flavor, and you can easily make it yourself!

 Closeup of NORA tea in a teacup.

-Pleasant-tasting herbal blend – Some herbal teas don’t taste great, but this blend is delicious by itself or with a little bit of honey to sweeten it.
+• Pleasant-tasting herbal blend delicious by itself or with a touch of honey.

 Ingredients for NORA tea including nettle, oatstraw, red raspberry leaf, and alfalfa.